 Blend the arrow root/cornstarch with a little of the cherry liquid in a sauce pan, stir in the rest of the juice, and the 4 teaspoons sugar.
-Heat the liquid until it boils, stir occasionally, and let it simmer for a minute, add well-drained the cherries (set 14 cherries aside for the decoration) and remove from the oven.
-When it is cool add the Kirschwasser.
+Heat the liquid until it boils, stir occasionally, and let it simmer for a minute, add the well-drained cherries (set 14 cherries aside for the decoration) and remove from the oven.
+When the mixture is cool add the Kirschwasser.

 Soak the gelatine in the cold water for ten minutes, warm it up while stirring until the gelatine has dissolved.
 Let it cool.